kaofelix/opencenter-dashboard/README.md

 SSL
 ---

-If you have a hankering to get some securities up in your business, the included makefile has a "cert" target, which will automate the process of creating a self-signed cert to your liking, which the server will automatically make use of if present.
+If you have a hankering to get some securities up in your business, there's an included `make-cert.sh` script, which will automate the process of creating a self-signed cert to your liking, which the server will automatically make use of if present.

 Deployment
 ---

-The makefile also includes a `deploy` target which will do the needful in a way that's fakeroot and package friendly, with all the appropriate resources in `./public`, ready for injection into your favorite neanderthal server of yore, such as the Apaches or the (e)Ngin(e)-of-X.
+The Gruntfile also includes a `publish` task which will do the needful in a way that's fakeroot and package friendly, with all the appropriate resources in `./public`, ready for injection into your favorite neanderthal server of yore, such as the Apaches or the (e)Ngin(e)-of-X.